 The call is annual and open from July to November for the following year.

 Each year, the Carnot Foundation awards two research grants abroad in the amount of €6,000 each for young curators and restorers of heritage, graduates of the INP.
 This grant should enable them to carry out research in the country of their choice.

-The call is annual and open until mid-October for the following year.
+The call is annual and open until mid-November for the following year.